 Here is a look at some Easter weather statistics for Columbus, with data going back to 1879.
 As can be seen in the data below, there has been a fairly wide spectrum of temperatures and precipitation on Easter in Columbus, but high temperatures have generally been in the 50s to 70s and low temperatures in the 30s.
-While it is not uncommon for the area to see a small amount of precipitation on Easter, only a handful of Easters in Columbus have had measurable snowfall.
-Note that because the holiday falls on a wide range of dates from year to year, climate averages are not applicable for Easter.
+While it is not uncommon for the area to see a small amount of precipitation on Easter, only a small fraction of Easters in Columbus have had measurable snowfall.

 Columbus' Easter Climate Extremes (1879-2015):

 Coldest Low Temperature: 13 degrees (1940)

 Warmest Low Temperature: 62 degrees (1973)